brandon-braner/laptop_setup_ansible/README.md

 We will be using Ansible to setup a laptop.
 This should install everything we need to get a laptop up and running for a new developer.

+## Create virtual environment
+* Open terminal and cd to the downloaded folder
+* Run `python3 -m venv venv` install command line dev tools when prompted.
+This may take a couple minutes as it is installing xcode.
+You will probably have to run `python3 -m venv venv` again if the folder doesn't exist.
+* Run `source venv/bin/activate` to activate the virtual environment
+* Upgrade pip ``
+* Run `pip install -r requirements.txt` to install all the requirements
+*
 ## Update variables
 * Update email_address with your torqata email address
 ## Run the playbooks